stevebrownlee/labs/collections/_workshops/terminal-velocity.md

 The Terminal Velocity workshop will celebrate the wonderous joys of the bash interactive environment.
 You will go on a brief history of kernels, shells, and terminal emulators.
 Then you will embark on a journey of discovery about using aliases, functions, and bash scripts to accelerate and automate common tasks you do in your terminal.

-You will use some commands and tools you may not know exist.
+You will use some commands and tools you likely have never used before.

-* echo
 * sed
 * grep
 * curl